RedHatGov/devsecops-workshop-code/README.md

 ## **Note**: This is a temporary README to support testing and demonstration of the status of the repository, it is not the final intended README

+# Deprecation Notice
+This repository has been deprecated.
+The new installation procedure for this workshop is documented [here](https://github.com/redhatgov/devsecops-workshop-dashboard#install).
+The source code for the operator-based install resides [here](https://github.com/redhatgov/tssc-operator).

 ## Design Goals

 Several design goals were set in place before this started, and they have evolved somewhat as the work has gone on.